-The receiver’s staff (or an independent consultant) needs to determine if the existing systems adequately process the business or if those systems must be supplemented with manual processing.
-If it is the latter, the receiver should then determine whether the level of supplemental manual processing required is acceptable, in terms of accuracy and the cost of processing.
+The receiver’s staff (or an independent consultant) needs to determine if the existing systems adequately process the business or if those systems must be supplemented with additional processing.
+If it is the latter, the receiver should then determine whether the level of supplemental processing required is acceptable, in terms of accuracy and the cost of processing.
 This will establish whether the existing system(s) are adequate to provide the receiver with the amount and types of information required.

 The receiver may require various types of information in the administration of an estate.
 Especially with systems that do not permit online inquiry, it is imperative that reports which are adequate for the receiver’s purposes be produced.
 At a minimum, the existing systems should have the capability of generating a wide variety of reports.
 The receiver’s staff should carefully examine the available reports to determine whether they are adequate or if custom reports need to be developed, assuming the data stored in the systems can support custom reports.
 Reports are normally required for the following types of information: